Prof. Emma Klugman

 Harvard College

-Teaching Experience
+Previous Teaching Experience

 Original Course: HGSE A218A: Big Data, Surveillance, Algorithmic Bias, and Ethics in Education Data Science

-I was as an Instructor at Harvard for my original course “Big Data, Surveillance, Algorithmic Bias, and Ethics in Education Data Science”.
+I was an Instructor at Harvard for my original course “Big Data, Surveillance, Algorithmic Bias, and Ethics in Education Data Science”.
 I co-designed and co-taught this course with my inimitable colleague Avriel Epps-Darling.
-I have since shared one of the resources we developed for this course at a teaching conference.
+I have since shared one of the resources we developed at a teaching conference.
 I am very proud of this course, and am happy to talk more about our lessons learned in teaching it.
 Our course summary:

 Data permeates education.
 Multimodal learning analytics, personalized learning, and data-driven autonomous decision making have all gained widespread acceptance, but is it ethical to collect millions of data points from children?
 Is this data collection and data use fair?
 Ethical?
 Oppressive?
 Who gets to decide?